sleknes/hello-world/README.md

 # hello-world
+Hi there!

-Learning how to use GitHub
+Bioinformatics student learning how to use GitHub
+I really want to get to grips with this!